Amina-H1/Project-2/README.md

 #### **3. Load**
 In this step of the ETL process, the incoming data will be loaded into the target database using MySQL.
 First using `postgreSQL` we created a data warehouse using the `queries.sql`; which created a warehouse containing the following tables `borough_deaths` and `borough_vaccines`.
 Once the warehouse was established, the tables can begin to be populated with the data we need using `SQLAlchemy`.
 This was done by importing `sqlalchemy` and utilising it to push the data to the database using an engine connection and `.to_sql` function.
-Then finally to check the loadiung has been complete, queries were run to conduct a small analysis using our data within the warehouse.
+Then finally to check the loading has been complete, queries were run to conduct a small analysis using our data within the warehouse.

 The findings showed that:
 1. Croydon has the highest death count recorded in London from COVID-19.